Why Mint Marks?

 Mint marks identify coins stamped at each of the United States Mint facilities.
 The marks standardize production and establish responsibility for coinage.

 Use of mint marks dates back to ancient Greece and Rome.
 A March 3, 1835 Congressional Act established the practice in the United States, along with the first Mint branches in this country.
+When the Mint branches in Charlotte, Dahlonega, and New Orleans opened in 1838, mint marks made their first appearance on U.S. coins.

 Because of its secondary importance in any coin’s design, the mint mark is made as inconspicuous as possible without losing its function.